-All Guernsey-resident individuals are subject an upper limit on their tax liability, which is known as the "tax cap".
+All Guernsey-resident individuals are subject an upper limit on their tax liability, the tax "cap".
 Individuals may elect either of the following options:

-- Tax on non-Guernsey-source income restricted to £110,000, plus tax on Guernsey-source income (excluding Guernsey bank interest). - Taxed on worldwide income restricted to £220,000, including Guernsey-source income.
+- Tax on non-Guernsey-source income restricted to £110,000, plus tax on Guernsey-source income (excluding Guernsey bank interest).
+This increases to £130,000 from 1 January 2019. - Taxed on worldwide income restricted to £220,000, including Guernsey-source income.
+This increases to £260,000 from 1 January 2019.

-Income derived from Guernsey land and property is excluded from the tax cap, effective from 1 January 2015, and is subject to tax at the normal rate of 20%.
+Income derived from Guernsey land and property is excluded from the tax cap, and is subject to tax at the normal rate of 20%.